It's Official: Scientists Find Butoh to be performed in the Slowest Brain Wave

 Partner to Create MAN WOMAN,

 Vangeline Theater/New York Butoh Institute has partnered with ELF and the legendary New York artist Machine Dazzle to create a new duet titled MAN WOMAN, a collaboration between Butoh dancers Akihito Ichihara (Sankai Juku, ELF) and Vangeline.
-Ichihara and Vangeline plan to develop MAN WOMAN in 2024 in the UK with a 2024 UK premiere at the invitation of Surface Area Dance Theatre.
+Ichihara and Vangeline plan to develop MAN WOMAN in 2024 in the US during a Monira Foundation Residency.
 MAN WOMAN is expected to premiere in the US in New York in 2025.
-Machine Dazzle will create original costumes for this piece.
+Machine Dazzle has created original costumes for this piece.

 Photos by Ricardo Ramirez Arriola and Michael Blase